SciCatProject/scicat-ingestor/README.md

 All scripts parse the system arguments and configuration in the same way.

 ### Online ingestor (Highest level interface)
+You can start the ingestor daemon with certain configurations.

+It will continuously process `wrdn` messages and ingest the nexus files.

 ```bash
 scicat_ingestor --verbose -c PATH_TO_CONFIGURATION_FILE.yaml
 ```